Dragosne/Portfolio/TA-Projects/TA-API-Project/readme.md

 # API Project

-This project is designed to test the functionalities of a grocery API.
-The structure includes API routes, input data, and methods, as well as automated tests and reports.
+This project is designed to test the functionalities of Simple Grocery Store API.
+The structure includes API routes, input data, methods, and automated tests and reports.

 ### Application Under Test